-■ Select a SYNC I/O clock choice from the Clock Reference menu
+■ Select a SYNC I/O clock choice from the Clock Reference menu in the Session Setup window.

-SYNC I/O Clock Reference menu
+Choosing a SYNC I/O Clock Reference

-The Clock Source menu follows your selection of SYNC I/O for Clock reference, and automatically switches to SYNC I/O. (You can also choose the SYNC I/O as Clock Source first, then select a Clock Reference.)
+The Clock Source menu follows your selection of SYNC I/O for Clock Reference, and automatically switches to SYNC I/O. (You can also choose the SYNC I/O as Clock Source first, then select a Clock Reference.)

-To choose a different Loop Sync device as Clock Source:
+To choose a different Loop Sync device as the Clock Source:

-Choose a different Loop Sync device and Clock Source from the hierarchical Clock Source menu.
+■ Choose a different Loop Sync device and Clock Source from the hierarchical Clock Source menu.